 Access these digital reading resources anytime:

 Check out FREE eBooks and Audiobooks from the Wylie ISD Libraries via Sora.
 Choose Wylie ISD as the library and login with Clever.
 Users can check out up to 2 books at a time for a period of three weeks.
 Place a hold on books not currently available.
-Instructions for use are available in slideshow format and in video format.
+Instructions for use are available in slideshow format.

 Audio File SYNC